 - Padded back & straps (need I say more?)

-- Weather-resistant fabric in springtime rains ‘round the world
+- Weather-resistant fabric for rainy weather ‘round the world

-- Packable for carry on only, streamlined travel
+- Packable for one-bag or two-bag travel = streamlined travel

 - Tough for any day so it won’t fall to pieces on you in the middle of an adventure